Reviews

 Was this summary accurate?

-Tell us how Ketamine treated you
+Tell us how this treatment affected you

 Patient reviews are the engine that keeps this page helpful.
 Whether you improved tremendously, got worse, or landed somewhere in between, your story helps someone with similar conditions make a more intelligent decision.
-Add your review.

 Sam Nolen